jadedQuail/pokemon-cards/README.md

 # Pokemon Cards Web App

 This is a simple project that I created with the intention of learning more about Vue as a front-end framework, and for practicing full-stack development in general.
-In addition to using [Vue.js](https://vuejs.org/) as the front-end, I am using [Express](https://expressjs.com/) as the backend.
+In addition to using [Vue.js](https://vuejs.org/) as the front-end (with [Nuxt.js](https://nuxt.com/)), I am using [Express](https://expressjs.com/) as the backend.
 I am currently using [MySQL](https://www.mysql.com/) as my database management system (running a server locally on my machine), but I plan to host a database somewhere, eventually.

 ## Set Up